Taste the Rainbow: Vintage Kitchens of Every Shade

 A colorful kitchen is timeless.
 Looking for a customized color that speaks directly to your tastes?
 Check out our Big Chill custom color swatch with over 200 custom colors.

 Red is a timeless accent color that will always get your kitchen the attention it deserves.
-The 1940's and 50's brought red to the forefront with cherry colored everything, from kitchen tables to Coca Cola clocks to cabinetry.
-In the '50s, paint colors were available for the first time in any hue you could think of, and red as a color scheme was huge.
+The 1940’s and 50’s brought red to the forefront with cherry colored everything.
+In the ’50s, paint colors were widely available for the first time in any hue imaginable, and red as a color scheme was huge.
 Red as a decorating color represents power, strength, and courage.

 Not afraid of a cheerful dose of color?
 The 1960’s and 70’s introduced the use of loud and in-your-face orange shades to kitchens everywhere, manifesting in countertops, cabinets, and cookware.
 In the 1970’s, orange was commonly paired with terra-cotta tiles, hanging plants, and exposed ceiling beams for that perfectly warm and groovy kitchen.